agileactors/integration-testing-airflow/README.md

 In summary the project sets up a PostgreSQL database where financial transactions are inserted.
 Airflow scans the table and when it finds new transactions, it ingests the transactions in a MinIO store (like S3).
 Then it marks in another PostgreSQL database that the task has been accomplished.
 It is there for preventing double ingestions.

+For convenient developing in PyCharm setup interpreter paths for *plugins* and *dags*.
 ## Integration testing

 Tested with python 3.11.3.